-Figure 5c, enables comparison of student and staff perceptions pre-course.
-The shape of the radar plots for the two cohorts show a similarity in pre-course perceptions between staff and students with negative aspects of the virtual field trip featuring most strongly for both cohorts 88% and 71% respectively.
-Students and staff appeared to have similar, but relatively low, levels of concern regarding inequality, inaccessibility and exclusion, 19% students and 14% staff.
+Figure 5c enables comparison of student and staff perceptions pre-course.
+The shape of the radar plots for the two cohorts show a similarity in pre-course perceptions between staff and students, with negative aspects of the virtual field trip featuring most strongly for both cohorts: 88 % and 71 % respectively.
+Students and staff appeared to have similar, although relatively low, levels of concern regarding inequality, inaccessibility, and exclusion: 19% for students and 14% for staff.
 Students were more concerned (63%) than staff (29%) about the negative aspects of online teaching and learning.
-Staff felt that there would be positive implications for accessibility, equality and inclusion (57%) whereas students barely mentioned this (13%).
-Positive aspects regarding breadth in learning outcomes and experiences (50% students, 57% staff) and benefits of virtual field trips (56% students, 43% staff) were similar.
-Concerns regarding time management were zero for staff and 19% for students.
+Staff felt that there would be positive implications for accessibility, equality, and inclusion (57%), whereas students barely mentioned this (13%).
+Positive aspects regarding breadth of learning outcomes and experiences (50% for students, 57% for staff) and benefits of virtual field trips (56% for students, 43% for staff) were similar.
+Concerns regarding time management were 0% for staff and 19% for students.